-Scholars have investigated industry platforms as technological building blocks (that can be technologies, products, or services) that act as a foundation on top of which an array of firms, organised in a set of interdependent companies develop a set of inter-related products, technologies and services.89 There is a relevant economic and innovation research stream on multi-sided platforms that is very useful to explain the rise and proliferation of digital platforms, in which user mobilisation is a priority to maximise their profits based on the exploitation of the network effect created by the huge user base and the production and sharing of social data.
+Scholars have investigated industry platforms as technological building blocks (that can be technologies, products, or services) that act as a foundation on top of which an array of firms, organised in a set of interdependent companies develop a set of inter-related products, technologies and services.
+There is a relevant economic and innovation research stream on multi-sided platforms that is very useful to explain the rise and proliferation of digital platforms, in which user mobilisation is a priority to maximise their profits based on the exploitation of the network effect created by the huge user base and the production and sharing of social data.
 For instance, Facebook encourages a critical mass of adoption, while monetising the installed base through advertising.
 The secret for profitability and growth is thus to activate the Facebook "social graph" by keeping linkages among members active and facilitating and imposing engagement and interaction on the platform.
 In addition, Facebook has designed a marketplace for ecosystem innovation based on applications built by a community of 600.000 developers.
-Many applications and widgets build on the Facebook platform are inherently social in nature, because they lead to building, activating and refreshing the social graph, by enhancing network effects and attracting new members to the platform.91 In the digital economy, a significant factor for the success of online service providers, cybermediaries and new social media and exchange platforms is precisely this network effect.
-92 The network effect describes a dynamic in which the value of an online service or platform increases with the number of its users, who consequently attract new users, and hence exponentially increase the market success of the service or platform.
+Many applications and widgets build on the Facebook platform are inherently social in nature, because they lead to building, activating and refreshing the social graph, by enhancing network effects and attracting new members to the platform.92 In the digital economy, a significant factor for the success of online service providers, cybermediaries and new social media and exchange platforms is precisely this network effect.
+93 The network effect describes a dynamic in which the value of an online service or platform increases with the number of its users, who consequently attract new users, and hence exponentially increase the market success of the service or platform.
 The network effect can be advanced by several factors.
 Social media platforms for example become more attractive to use for people if they already have a large number of users, as their purpose is to connect people and let them interact and communicate.
 Another major contributor are online rating systems which give users of a service the possibility to "like", rate or recommend a service; other people in turn rely heavily on such rating systems and consequently will be inclined to use services with a high number of (positive) evaluations.
 The great importance that rating and recommendation systems have in the digital economy has itself led to the emergence of a new online business model, commonly known as "click farms".
-Click farms generate fake social media accounts which can then sell online "likes", "clicks" and "followers" per thousands to the best bidder.93 As some platforms like Facebook and Twitter can easily detect computer-generated algorithms and consequently delete the fake accounts, click farms employ human workers with wages as low as 120 dollars per year, most of them based in Asia.94
+Click farms generate fake social media accounts which can then sell online "likes", "clicks" and "followers" per thousands to the best bidder.94 As some platforms like Facebook and Twitter can easily detect computer-generated algorithms and consequently delete the fake accounts, click farms employ human workers with wages as low as 120 dollars per year, most of them based in Asia.95 business model later on; trying to avoid this problem, Facebook promises in its homepage "It's free and always will be", offering most of their services to end users free of charge.
+Companies like Google, Amazon, Facebook, and many other internet companies and service providers base a big part of their business model on gathering and maximising the utility of the personal data they collect on their customers.
+As a result, a significant part of their stock value is based on the expectation that their data gathering abilities will translate into monetary value in the near future.